The Bible College of Western Australia is blessed to have highly experienced and qualified staff to help you achieve your goals.

 An important stage in the development of the college occurred in 1993 when the Graduate Diploma, Diploma, Certificate and Advanced Certificate courses were accredited, allowing students access to Austudy, Abstudy and Centrelink.

 In 1994 Rev. Geoff Fewster was appointed as Principal of the college.
 The college branched out in 1997 to develop new courses in the areas of Children’s Ministry and Teaching of English to Non-English speakers.
 In 2005, Haydn Nelson was appointed as Principal.
 Haydn had been appointed as a part-time lecturer in 2002 whist studying for his PhD and took over the leadership of the college when Geoff Fewster retired in February 2005.
 Dawson Elliott who was the Director of Administrative Services and Business Manager since 2003 was appointed as the Deputy Principal in February 2005.
-Haydn Nelson resigned at the end of December 2006 to take up a position at Riverview church in Perth where he presently serves as the Senior Pastor.
+Haydn Nelson resigned at the end of December 2006 to take up a position at Riverview church in Perth.
 David Shalley was then appointed as Interim Principal for the first semester of 2007 after which Dawson Elliott was appointed as Principal from 1 July 2007.
 Prior commitments had prevented Dawson from taking on the position from the beginning of 2007.